 Granted, not all chicks develop Spraddle Leg.
 We’ve hatched thousands of chicks on the farm, and we probably had less than a dozen with the condition.
 Nevertheless, if you encounter a chick with Spraddle Leg there is a way to fix it.

-Take a band-aid or medical tape and bind the chick’s legs together directly underneath the chick.
+Bandaids aren’t just for little cuts, they can be used for many other things – like splay leg.
+Take a bandaid or medical tape and wrap or bind the chick’s legs together directly underneath the chick (legs will be straight up and down at a 90-degree angle).
 Keep it on their legs for as long as needed.

 Again, this depends on the chick.
-Like we mentioned, one of ours self-corrected within a day.
+As we mentioned, one of ours self-corrected within a day.
 Others have taken a week to set themselves right.

 Don’t Give In To The Chirping